randommm/rust-slack-app-html-to-pdf/README.md

-An Slack bot written in Rust that converts an HTML to PDF and sends it to a user on Slack, i.e.:
+A Slack app written in Rust that converts an HTML to PDF and sends it to a user on Slack, i.e.:

 * First, given an user email, get the user id (necessary to send the message).